HectorRicardo/simple-music-app/README.md

 > The app's music player should be controllable not only from the app's UI,
 > but also from other places, such as:
->  - the device's/peripherals' external hardware media buttons
+>  - the device's/peripherals' hardware media buttons
 >  - the notification bar/lock screen (your app should provide a notification
 >    for the player)
 >  - Google Assistant